Best Time To Visit Thailand

 When it’s a little cooler, it’s possible to take full advantage of the opportunity to explore rainforests and jungles and enjoy outdoor pursuits like hiking and cycling in Chiang Mai and Chiang Rai.

-For those looking for the ultimate beach break, head west to the popular resorts of Phuket and Krabi, which are nestled on the shores of the turquoise waters of the Andaman Sea.
+For those looking for the ultimate beach break, head west to popular Phuket and Krabi, which are nestled on the shores of the turquoise waters of the Andaman Sea.

-From Ao Nang on the mainland, January is the perfect time to travel to picturesque Railay Beach via longboat and the stunning islands of Koh Phi Phi and Koh Lanta are also easily accessible.
+From Ao Nang on the mainland, January is the perfect time to travel to picturesque Railay Beach via longboat, and the stunning Phi Phi Island and Koh Lanta are also easily accessible.
 Here, visitors can chill out and soak up the sunshine, swim and snorkel or scuba dive.

 Thailand in February

 February is also the perfect time to discover the beaches in the west of Thailand and explore the northern part of Thailand.
-Temperatures haven’t peaked yet which this means it is still a good time to trundle through the forests of Chiang Mai, to explore caves and hiking routes and to sunbathe in comfort in resorts located on the western coastline, including our favourite resorts in Phuket.
+Temperatures haven’t peaked yet which this means it is still a good time to trundle through the forests of Chiang Mai, to explore caves and hiking routes and to sunbathe in comfort in resorts located on the western coastline.

 Phuket itself is a lively and vibrant place to stay.
 In contrast, it is surrounded by tranquil, secluded spots that are ideal for escaping for a quiet few days and perfect for a break within a break.